 During each of the first six semesters, students complete a one–credit, pass–or–fail aviation seminar.
 The school delivers its program asynchronously through the Blackboard platform.
 Students complete a three–credit practicum during their final semester.
 Graduates often pursue airport and airline management positions.

-Hampton University is regionally accredited from the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Hampton University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The online aviation program is fully accredited by the Aviation Accreditation Board International (AABI).

 Boca Raton, Florida